grgubash/HVAC/glossary/README.md

 See a print out of your terminal history, everything you have types in recently.

 ## The Text Editor
 The text editor is the place we edit our code, or read documentation, or otherwise interact with text based files.
-There are many text editors, but the one built in to your Raspberry Pi is called "geany".
+There are many text editors, but the one built in to your Raspberry Pi is called "Visual Studio Code".

 ### Starting the text editor
 To open a file in the text editor:

-"geany  < filename >"
+"code  < filename >"

 OR use the following to open the text editor in the folder you are currently in:

-"geany ."
+"code ."

 ## GIT
 Git is a tool used to manage and coordinate our code and other associated files.
 It is a command line tool with a few necessary commands.
 To ues git, you must cd into a folder that is a git directory.
 For this program, that means cd into ~/watches. folders are called "repositories" or "repos."